 There are many different ways to collect quantitative feedback from your website or mobile app.
 However, it is generally collected using the aforementioned metrics: CES, CSat and NPS (for a more in-depth explanation of what these are and how they are measured and reported, check out this blog post).

 Additionally, you can collect data such as URL and browser type.
 Identifying the URL from which the feedback originated or pertains to will help you identify which pages in particular score high or low.
 Alternatively, the browser type is an interesting metric to measure.
 Considering not all browsers have the same approach in terms of development and there is no single way of displaying information on a web page, identifying the visitor’s browser type can be key in identifying a technical error.

 This type of data helps you gain an understanding into the reasoning and motivation behind why your customer has provided negative or positive (quantitative) feedback.
 We like to refer to it as the “why” as it exposes the root causes behind a behaviour.
 Why has your customer given you a low NPS score?
 Why have they decided to leave their shopping cart without making a purchase?
 Why are they idle on the page?
 These are the types of questions that qualitative feedback will give you the answers to…

 1. Learn why your customers are abandoning their shopping carts

 This is a huge benefit for online retailers and businesses in the ecommerce industry.
-There are many instances in which your customers are ready to buy and have added all of their items to their shopping cart and for whatever reason, they simply abandon these products and leave the website altogether.
+There are many instances in which your customers are ready to buy and have added all of their items to their shopping cart and for whatever reason, they simply abandon these products and leave the website (or another channel) altogether.
 The rate of abandonment ranges anywhere between 60% and 80%.

 2. Find out what users really think about your product or service